santisoler/talk-template/README.md

-# Template for creating slides using revealjs
+# Template for creating slides using reveal.js

-This template uses [revela.js](https://revealjs.com/) for creating nice looking slides by only editing a Markdown file, with some html syntax for adding some cool stuff, like columns, fade-in animations, footnotes and more.
+This template uses [reveal.js](https://revealjs.com/) for creating nice looking slides by only editing a Markdown file, with some html syntax for adding some cool stuff, like columns, fade-in animations, footnotes and more.